ranjansmygit/project_ai_summarizer/readme.md

-# Build and Deploy Your Own ChatGPT AI SaaS Business with React
+# Build and Deploy ChatGPT AI SaaS Business with React

 ## Introduction